Imprecise Label Learning: A Unified Framework for Learning with Various Imprecise Label Configurations

 \section{Related Work}

 Many previous methods have been proposed for dealing with the specific types and some combinations of imprecise label configurations.
-In the main paper, we only introduced the representative pipelines for partial label learning, semi-supervised learning, and noisy label learning, as shown in \cref{sec:related-work}.
-In this section, we discuss in more detail the previous methods.
-We also extend discussions about the imprecise label settings to multi-instance learning and mixed imprecise label learning.
+We revisit the relevant work in this section, especially the state-of-the-art popular baselines for learning with individual and mixture imprecise label configurations.